Data presented here may not be the most recent available

 Historically Martinique has relied on agriculture, but this sector, except for the banana plantations, has reduced considerably.
 Tourism has replaced agriculture but the territory also relies heavily on French aid.

 The island is part of the Antilles island arc, lying on the subduction zone where the North American Plate is disappearing beneath the Caribbean Plate.
-It is thus a young volcanic island with limestone cover, mostly in the south.
+It is a young volcanic island with limestone cover, mostly in the south.
 Mont Pelée, its highest volcano, has erupted many times, often with devastating effect.

-The geology is not suitable for the generation and accumulation of commercial volumes of oil and gas.
-Thus Martinique has no identified indigenous oil or gas resources, either onshore or offshore, and Globalshift believes it is unlikely to achieve any production in the future.
+The geology is not suitable for the generation and accumulation of commercial volumes of oil and gas and Martinique has no identified indigenous oil or gas resources, either onshore or offshore.

+Globalshift believes it is unlikely to achieve any production in the future.
 No exploration wells have ever been drilled on the island or in its surrounding waters.

 MARTINIQUE